 Written to explain a simpler, more accessible practice of Buddhism apart from the ceremonies and rituals, the narrative also touches on a personally revealing spiritual journey woven between dramatic life events that ultimately led me to a life of meaning and fulfillment.

-Though I hold no beliefs, I am convinced that It is only though self-examination that we can truly know our own heart and find ultimate truth.
+Though I hold no beliefs, I am convinced that It is only through self-examination that we can truly know our own heart and find our ultimate truth.

 Here’s what readers have said about TPB…